ibm-cloud-architecture/cloudpak-for-applications/README.md

 Detailed, step-by-step instructions on how to replicate these steps are provided [here](liberty-deploy.md)

 ## Deploy the Application
-The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a RedHat OpenShift cluster.
+The following steps will deploy the modernized Pet Clinic application in a WebSphere Liberty container to a Red Hat OpenShift cluster.

 ### Prerequisites
 You will need the following:

 - [Git CLI](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-- RedHat OpenShift 3.11 with Cluster Admin permissions
+- Red Hat OpenShift 3.11 with Cluster Admin permissions
 - [oc CLI](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html)
 - DB2 Database